mkovachev/Pazar/README.md

 1. You will need .NET 5 and Docker Desktop
 2. Clone the repository
 3. At the root directory which include docker-compose.yml files, run below command: docker-compose up -d
 4. Wait for docker to compose all microservices.
-That’s it!
+That’s it! :blush:
 ##### Once the above steps are done, click the url: http://localhost:80